victti/OpenBSGO/README.md

   - They now keep spawned on the sector after jump/dock.
 (Bugfix)
   - Combat modules were added.
     - They can now target and kill you.
-  - A QoL feature was added:
     - Upgraded OP have a passive computers to buff allies damage.
+(QoL)
     - Fortified OP have a passive computer to buff allies armor.
+(QoL)
 - All ships are playable.
 - Buff and Debuffs were added.
 (Partially)
 - AI was added.